 8:30 a.m. - 4:00 p.m.

 Continuing Education Credits:

-6 Guardian ad litem including 1 Ethics Credit
+- 6 Guardian ad litem credits, includes 1 Ethics Credit

 Attorneys, clinicians, educators, guardians ad litem, judges, school counselors, and interested professionals in the community.

 From I-295 North or South, take exit 22.
 If coming from North, take right off exit.
 If coming from South, take left off exit.
 Follow 1/2 mile to stop light; the Harraseeket Inn will be directly in front of you.

 KIDS FIRST CENTER PROFESSIONAL CONFERENCE:

 Heather C. Forkey, MD

 Associate Professor of Pediatrics at the University of Massachusetts Medical School